Get your own free workspace

 • Swim Suit: Don't let that hotel pool go to waste.

-• Bug Spray.
+• Bug Spray or Bug Repelling Bracelets.
 If you are attractive to insects.

-• Jacket because it will be cold and way too air conditioned inside, but hot outside.
+• Jacket because it can be cold and way too air conditioned inside, but hot outside.

 See Also